vmware-tanzu/tanzu-dev-portal/content/practices/event-storming-process-modelling/index.md

 - Identify one or more thin slices.
 Try to identify a simplified end-to-end process that can provide the most value.

 ## Related Practices
-### EventStorming
+### Event Storming
-As mentioned `Process Modelling` is a form of `EventStorming`, and as taught by `Alberto Brandolini`, is a natural follow on exercise to the more common `Bigger Picture` workshop.
-Therefore the `Process Modelling` exercise naturally offers a way to enrich any `EventStorming` session with additional grammar
+As mentioned `Process Modelling` is a form of `Event Storming`, and as taught by `Alberto Brandolini`, is a natural follow on exercise to the more common `Bigger Picture` workshop.
+Therefore the `Process Modelling` exercise naturally offers a way to enrich any `Event Storming` session with additional grammar
-### EventStorming Software Design
+### Event Storming Software Design
 As with `Process Modelling` exercise, `Software Design` offers additional grammar to enrich your `Bigger Picture` and `Process modelling` workshops.
 ### Unified Modelling Language (UML) / C4 Component Diagrams
 If you are using an Object-Oriented based notation to model your architecture, `Process Modelling` offers an algorithmic view of the problem you are solving and can be used to complete a number of diagrams as the process is narrated.